heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 If you used disposable servers for your cluster, for testing, you can switch those off and do no further clean up.
 You can use `kubectl config delete-cluster` to delete your local references to the cluster.

-However, if you want to deprovision your cluster more cleanly, you should first [drain the node](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#drain) and make sure that the node is empty, then deconfigure the node.
+However, if you want to deprovision your cluster more cleanly, you should first [](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#drain) and make sure that the node is empty, then deconfigure the node.

 ### Remove the node[](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#remove-the-node)